mhnuk2007/learning-java/README.md

 ## 👨‍🎓 Who Am I?

-My name is **[Your Name]**, and this repo is a reflection of my commitment to continuous learning.
+My name is **Mohan Lal**, and this repo is a reflection of my commitment to continuous learning.
 Despite being 48+, I’ve never stopped exploring new skills, and this Java learning journey is one part of it.
 I’m documenting everything to make the learning structured, practical, and revisitable.

 ---